MayankJasoria/Firewall-Simulation/README.md

- # Prolog-Assignment
+ # Firewall Simulator

-This is a repository for maintaining all the submission requirements for Prolog Assignment as part of the course Logic in Computer Science.
+This is a simulation of a network firewall developed using Prolog.

 ## Files
 - The file engine.pl is the file which should be executed.
 This is the file which contains the driver code.